 - Breast implant rupture – which includes:

-be aware of the following symptoms of silicone rupture, though not everyone suffers from them or any at all:
+Be aware of the following symptoms of silicone rupture, though not everyone suffers from all of them or any at all:

 - Position change

 Do you have to replace breast implants every 10 years?

 When it comes to how long breast implants last, your surgeon will discuss this with you when you have your consultation appointment.